CiscoDevNet/FTDAnsible/README.md

 ```
 **NOTE**: Dockerfile uses Ansible version from `requirements.txt`.
 You can change it by replacing the version in `requirements.txt` and rebuilding the Docker image.

-**NOTE** There is a separate Dockerfile for Ansible 2.9.
+**NOTE**: There is a separate Dockerfile for Ansible 2.9.
 Use this command to build that.
 ```
 docker build -t ftd-ansible-test -f Dockerfile.ansible29.tests .
 ```